Special Children

 In our child health project we have designated children with disabilities due to birth injury, deafness, blindness, epilepsy, HIV/AIDS and chronic conditions as Special Children.
 In small isolated rural communities such children may be kept indoors, regarded as bewitched and the parents shamed or blamed.
 One of the tasks of our community volunteers, called CORPs, is to identify such children and to work with the community to have them accepted and assisted by the community.
 Orphans who have lost one or both parents and severely malnourished children are also included.

-or the severely malnourished.
+The urgent field interventions such children needed often required small but necessary input such as avocados, milk and protein-rich foods for the severely malnourished.
 A donor supplied a small fund for such interventions so they aren't delayed by the elaborate procurement process required for other purchases.

 On Tuesday, the project vehicle took our two research assistant up the mountain for the monthly meeting of the CORPs in one parish.
 The research assistants are collecting annual information about children under five.
 Two of the visiting pediatricians, one a pediatric neurologist from the UK who is here for two weeks and has been teaching post grads and students on the ward, went along.
 They ate the noon meal with the CORPs, listened to their songs, sat in on their training session and answered questions.

-who had congenital cataracts was brought by one of the CORPs from a nearby village for their advice.
+A 4-5 month old child who had congenital cataracts was brought by one of the CORPs from a nearby village for their advice.
 The pediatricians recognized that the child was at the upper limit of age when the cataracts could be removed and sight established.
 Left much longer, the ability of the child’s brain to begin processing visual information would be lost and even if the cataracts were removed later, sight would never be established.
 When they asked how to arrange for the needed surgery, they were told that the family and community would need to raise funds, the mother had never been to Mbarara and would need to be escorted, appointments would need to be set up, the father would need to be convinced as he had accepted that the child would be blind for life etc. All were legitimate objections.

 The pediatric neurologist is a mild, gentle, unprepossessing man with little experience in Africa and on his very first community visit.